rchrdwllm/rchrdwllm/README.md

 - 👀 I’m interested in web development, software engineering, architecture, arts, and music
 - 🌱 I’m currently learning web development
-- 📐 I want to get into learning WebGL
+- 📐 I want to get into learning WebGL and some mobile development